glasgowm148/ergonaut-handbook/Community/Comparisons.md

 | **Efficiency** | Optimized for smart contracts and complex financial transactions. | Optimized for high throughput. | Designed for fast microtransactions. | Aims for faster consensus than traditional blockchains. |
 | **Drawbacks** | Energy-intensive due to PoW, but offers robust security. | Long-term security implications are still being studied. | Security under adversarial scenarios is still being researched. | Security model is different from traditional blockchains. |

-While all these models use PoW, the way they achieve consensus and handle transactions varies, leading to different trade-offs in terms of security, speed, and decentralization.

 | Cryptocurrency   | Ticker | Consensus  | Contracts |  Features  |  Model |